 You Sink in as If You’re Sleeping on a Hammock

-If you sink when you sleep on your mattress and your body folds like a taco; there’s a high chance your spinal cord is misaligned and your muscles are strained due to poor sleeping posture.
+If you sink when you sleep on your mattress and your body folds like a taco, there’s a high chance your spinal cord is misaligned, and your muscles are strained due to poor sleeping posture.
 This mostly happens if you invest in a mattress with extra soft firmness.
-Apart from that, gaining a few pounds or pregnancy can cause sinking in.
+Additionally, gaining a few pounds or pregnancy can cause a sinking in.

 Your Mattress Sags in

-You probably think sagging is the same as sinking in but you’re wrong.
-A saggy mattress has a permanent compression due to constant pressure from your body and it can’t bounce back to its original form.
-As a result, it can no longer offer you back support and spinal alignment, especially around the lower back.
+You probably think sagging is the same as sinking in, but you’re mistaken.
+A saggy mattress has permanent compression due to constant pressure from your body and can’t bounce back to its original form.
+As a result, it can no longer offer back support and spinal alignment, especially around the lower back.

 You Wake Up Frequently

 It’s normal to wake up to go to the bathroom or for a late-night snack.
-Studies have proven that over 35% of Canadian adults wake up at least thrice a week.
-Nonetheless, if you find yourself waking up more than usual without a valid reason, your mattress might not be offering you comfort and support.
+Studies have proven that over 35% of Canadian adults wake up thrice a week.
+Nonetheless, if you wake up more than usual without a valid reason, your mattress might not offer you comfort and support.

 Your Mattress Feels Lumpy